F/O Fenella Frances Dora Boyle1

 Last Edited=17 Jul 2008

-Sir George Macartney was invested as a Knight Commander, Order of the Indian Empire (K.C.I.E.).1 He lived at East Hill Lodge, Charminster, Dorset, England.
+Sir George Macartney was appointed Knight Commander, Order of the Indian Empire (K.C.I.E.)1 He lived at East Hill Lodge, Charminster, Dorset, EnglandG.

 Child of Sir George Macartney